codeDewei/codeDewei.github.io/README.md

             </h2>
     <h1> The materials we have used for our mazes </h1>
         <h2>The maze is constructed using wooden timber and perspex, combining durability with a modern aesthetic.
 The timber forms the sturdy framework and structural base, offering a natural, tactile feel.
 Perspex panels are used for clear barriers or viewing windows, adding a sleek, transparent element that enhances visibility while maintaining strength and safety.
 Together, these materials create a visually appealing and robust design suitable for interactive play and display.</h2>
+    <h1>YumMaze around the world </h1>
+        <h2>My maze has been published and shared all around the world, reaching people from different countries and cultures.
+What started as a simple idea has now become a global experience, with players everywhere enjoying the challenge and creativity behind it.
+From schools and exhibitions to websites and social media, the maze has gained attention for its unique design and fun gameplay.
+It’s exciting to know that something I created is being explored by people across the globe, inspiring curiosity and imagination wherever it goes.</h2>
         </body>